 The expression, ‘Bokeh,’ was assimilated into photographic lingo from the Japanese ‘Boke’ – which means blur or haze.
 Bokeh refers to the optical effect that photographers create when the camera renders an out-of-focus background through the lens.
 The out-of-focus parts then appear less sharp than the rest of the picture.
 The resulting contrast helps you to eliminate distractions and direct the viewer’s eyes towards the object of attraction.

 A photography or fashion portfolio containing Bokeh shots is a great way to showcase your talent.
-Portrait photographers, nature photographers, sports photographers, landscape and street photographers have all used Bokeh to immense advantage.
+Portrait photographers, beach photographers, nature photographers, sports photographers, landscape and street photographers have all used Bokeh to immense advantage.
 Family photographers can use Bokeh to bring out memorable portrait captures.
 Lifestyle and portfolio shoots can be made more vivid using blur and light combinations.

 The picture above subtly blurs the beach behind the subject while retaining the clear outline of water, sand and foliage.
 This camouflages the less important story with what’s going on in the foreground.
 Wedded couples would undoubtedly find the unmet kiss and obvious affection endearing.
 This is the impression that wedding photographers would want to showcase in their client galleries.